PaddlePaddle/book/02.recognize_digits/README.en.md

     return predict
 ```

-- multi-layer perceptron: this network has two hidden fully-connected layers, one with LeRU and the other with softmax activation:
+- Multi-Layer Perceptron: this network has two hidden fully-connected layers, one with ReLU and the other with softmax activation:

 ```python
 def multilayer_perceptron(img):